Kosovo profile

 1998 March-September - Open conflict between Serb police and separatist Kosovo Liberation Army (KLA).
 Serb forces launch a brutal crackdown.
 Civilians are driven from their homes.

-1998 September - Nato gives an ultimatum to President Milosevic to halt the crackdown on Kosovo Albanians.
+1998 September - Nato gives an ultimatum to President Milosevic to halt the violence.

 Nato intervention

-Nato launches air strikes against Yugoslavia lasting 78 days before Belgrade yields.
+1999 March - Internationally-brokered peace talks fail, and Nato launches air strikes against Yugoslavia lasting 78 days before Belgrade yields.

-Hundreds of thousands of Kosovo Albanian refugees pour into neighbouring countries, telling of massacres and forced expulsions which followed the start of the Nato campaign.
+Hundreds of thousands of Kosovo Albanian refugees pour into neighbouring countries, telling of massacres and forced expulsions.

 1999 June - President Milosevic agrees to withdraw troops from Kosovo.
-Nato calls off air strikes.
-The UN sets up a Kosovo Peace Implementation Force (Kfor) and Nato forces arrive in the province.
+UN sets up a Kosovo Peace Implementation Force (Kfor) and Nato forces arrive in the province.
 The KLA agrees to disarm.
 Serb civilians flee revenge attacks.

-2002 February - Ibrahim Rugova is elected as president by the Kosovan parliament after ethnic Albanian parties reach a power-sharing deal.
+2002 February - Ibrahim Rugova is elected as president by the Kosovo parliament after ethnic Albanian parties reach a power-sharing deal.
 Bajram Rexhepi becomes prime minister.

-2003 October - First direct talks between Serbian and Kosovo Albanian leaders since 1999.

-2003 December - UN sets out conditions for final status talks in 2005.

 Mitrovica clashes